Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 Power was one of my Essendon

-Rifle Bys.
+Rifle Boys.
 "Knuckey" is the way

-to spell that Boy.
-Name all right
+to spell that Boys name all right

-Anderson is the best of this all
+Anderson is the best of them all

 him good as I feel responsible

-for taking him past the danger
+for taking him into the danger

 unnecessarily.
 I could have